gotracksuit/ts-take-home-test/Readme.md

 This is a template for a take-home test.
 See the [Instructions][Instructions] for details on the activity.

+**Set Up Your Repository**

+1. On the top right corner of this page, click the "Use this template" button
+2. Select "Create Your Own Repository" from the dropdown
+3. Give the repository a name under your Github account, and click "Create a new repository"
+4. Follow the below instructions to complete the exercise

+**Submit Your Work**

+Once you’ve completed the task, share your repository with us in one of the following ways:

+1. Option A: Public Repository - Make your new repo public and send the link to the talent manager
+2. Option B: Private Repository - please add the Github users provided by the talent manager as collaborators on your private repository

 <!-- Link definitions -->

 [DenoInstall]: https://docs.deno.com/runtime/getting_started/installation/